 Closing Session: Harnessing Technology Advances from COVID-19 and Sepsis

-This LIVE closing session will review key learnings of the presentations from the two-day conference.
+This closing session will review key learnings of the presentations from the two-day conference.
 In addition, the clinical, economic, equity, and data perspectives of COVID-19 and sepsis will be discussed related to innovation.
 Strategic innovation considerations and solutions from a global vantage point will be explored.

 Industry leaders, Public Policy Experts, Health and hospital Leadership (C-Suite, physicians, nurses, pharmacists, CIOs), Health quality and decision support leaders, Health Investors and VCs, Health and Technology Media, Health Advocates, Health Advisors, Health Educators, Health Marketers.

 Niranjan "Tex" Kissoon, MD, FRCP(C), FAAP, MCCM, FACPE